-We keep your contact information for 6 years after the last communication with us, or the last use of the app, for liability purposes, then we delete it.
+We keep your contact information for 6 years after the last communication with us, or the last use of the app (whichever is longer), in order for us to be able to pursue or defend any legal claim against us, then we delete it.

-We use third parties to process some of your personal data on our behalf.
+We use third parties to process all of the above information on our behalf for various tasks.
 When we allow them access to your data, we do not permit them to use it for their own purposes.
 We have in place with each processor, a contract that requires them only to process the data on our instructions and to take proper care in using it.
 They are not permitted to keep the data after our relationship with them has ended.

 Under the GDPR you have a number of important rights free of charge.
 In summary, those include rights to:

-For further information on each of those rights, including the circumstances in which they apply, see the Guidance from the United Kingdom Information Commissioner’s Office (ICO) on individuals rights under the General Data Protection Regulation.
+For further information on each of those rights, including the circumstances in which they apply, see the Guidance from the United Kingdom Information Commissioner’s Office (ICO) on individuals rights under the GDPR.

 If you would like to exercise any of those rights, please email, call or write to our data protection officer using the contact details given below.

-The General Data Protection Regulation also gives you the right to lodge a complaint with a supervisory authority, in particular in the European Union (or European Economic Area) state where you work, normally live or where any alleged infringement of data protection laws occurred.
-The supervisory authority in the UK is the Information Commissioner who may be contacted at https://ico.org.uk/make-a-complaint/your-personal-information-concerns or telephone: +44 0303 123 1113.
+The GDPR also gives you the right to lodge a complaint with the Information Commissioner who may be contacted at https://ico.org.uk/make-a-complaint/your-personal-information-concerns or telephone: +44 0303 123 1113.